 Federal and State Government Solar Panel and Battery Rebates for Ballarat

 The amount of the Solar Rebate available to someone who has a solar PV system installed is based on the number of sun-hours that the installation location can be expected to receive.
 Under the Federal Government’s Solar Credit Scheme, households are granted Renwable Energy Certificates (RECs, also known as Small-scale Technology Certificates or STCs).
-How many STCs are granted depends on location, system size, and the certificate price agreed on between the customer and solar installer, STC prices rise and fall with supply and demand, but solar installation companies can set a rate in deals with individual customers during negotiations.
-(STC prices are disclosed in Solar Choice’s Solar Quote Comparison sheets.)
+How many STCs are created per project depends on location and system size.

 * Estimates taken from Greenbank on 30 March 2020 – it is a live market so prices are always fluctuating